 What Is Raynaud's Phenomenon?

-Raynaud’s phenomenon, also known as blanching of the nipple is now a common breastfeeding problem, affecting up to 20% of all women of childbearing age.
+Raynaud’s phenomenon, also known as blanching of the nipple, is now a common breastfeeding problem, affecting up to 20% of all women of childbearing age.

 Here is the full explanation on Wikipedia.

-Sometimes mothers with Raynaud's disease are treated for Candida albicans infection (thrush), which makes it really difficult for the mother to find relief.
-That’s why it is so important to let your doctor know about all the symptoms you are experiencing.
+Sometimes mothers with Raynaud's disease are treated for Candida albicans infection (thrush), which makes it difficult for the mother to find relief.
+That’s why it is important to let your doctor know about all the symptoms you are experiencing.

 How Do You Know if You Have Raynaud's?